linxinshi/EntityRetrievalTAS/README.md

 PyLucene 6.x

-(if you have PyLucene install issues on Windows, please refer to http://lxsay.com/archives/365)
+(This implementation works both on Linux and Windows.
+If you have PyLucene install issues on Windows, please refer to http://lxsay.com/archives/365)

 ## comments
 1. The TAS approach is implemented in a recursive and backtracking way to speed up. (see function lm_sas() and mlmSas() in lib_metric.py)